drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 evoked response across trials of a given type) that orients the components to maximally recover the bias function.
 In this case a single per-subject bias function was used, based on the average of all epochs for that subject.
+This \del{was a more conservative}\add{is a different}
+strategy than is typically seen in the literature, where separate bias functions are used for each experimental condition.
+The
+\del{conservative}
-This was a more conservative strategy than is typically seen in the literature, where separate bias functions are used for each experimental condition.
-The conservative strategy was chosen to eliminate a possible source of variability in classifier performance: if computing separate bias functions for each consonant or for each consonant token, there would be potentially different numbers of trials being averaged for the different consonants / tokens.
-This could lead to different SNRs for the different consonants, in a way that might bias the classifiers or make certain classifiers’ tasks easier that others.
-An alternative approach would have been to equalise the trial counts for each consonant prior to DSS analysis, but this was rejected due to the exploratory nature of this research (i.e., since the overall amount of data needed was not known, more trials with processing akin to “shrinkage toward the mean” was deemed preferable to fewer trials with less conservative processing).
+strategy was chosen to eliminate a possible source of variability in classifier performance: if computing separate bias functions for each consonant or for each consonant token, there would be potentially different numbers of trials being averaged for the different consonants / tokens.
+This could lead to different SNRs for the \add{DSS components of} different consonants, in a way that might bias the classifiers or make certain classifiers’ tasks easier that others.
+An alternative approach would have been to equalise the trial counts for each consonant prior to DSS analysis, but this was rejected due to the exploratory nature of this research (i.e., since the overall amount of data needed was not known, more trials with processing akin to “shrinkage toward the mean” was deemed preferable to fewer trials with \del{less conservative processing}\add{a potentially more powerful processing strategy}).

-Based on scree plots of the relative signal power in each DSS component, five components were retained for all subjects, replacing the 28-31 retained electrode channels with 5 orthogonal DSS components for each subject.
-Temporal dimensionality reduction was also applied using PCA, to reduce collinearity of (adjacent) temporal samples.
+\del{Based on scree plots of the relative signal power in each DSS component, five}\add{Five DSS} components were retained\del{ for all subjects}, replacing the 28-31 retained electrode channels with 5 orthogonal DSS components for each subject. \add{The number of components retained was the largest number needed so as to include the “knee” point of a scree plot of the relative signal power the DSS components for each subject’s data.} Temporal dimensionality reduction was also applied using PCA, to reduce collinearity of (adjacent) temporal samples.
 Such collinearity can make it difficult for a classifier to learn a decision boundary from the training data.
 For 6 of the